Needham Believes CrowdStrike Holdings (CRWD) Won't Stop Here

 Needham Believes CrowdStrike Holdings (CRWD) Won’t Stop Here

-In a report released today, Alex Henderson from Needham assigned a Buy rating to CrowdStrike Holdings (CRWD), with a price target of $190.00.
-The company’s shares closed last Friday at $150.81, close to its 52-week high of $153.90.
+Needham analyst Alex Henderson assigned a Buy rating to CrowdStrike Holdings (CRWD) today and set a price target of $200.00.
+The company’s shares closed last Wednesday at $141.84, close to its 52-week high of $153.90.

-According to TipRanks.com, Henderson is a 5-star analyst with an average return of 21.8% and a 60.9% success rate.
-Henderson covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Applied Optoelectronics, and CyberArk Software.
+According to TipRanks.com, Henderson is a 5-star analyst with an average return of 21.4% and a 60.7% success rate.
+Henderson covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Applied Optoelectronics, and Acacia Communications.

-Currently, the analyst consensus on CrowdStrike Holdings is a Strong Buy with an average price target of $161.26, which is a 7.2% upside from current levels.
+Currently, the analyst consensus on CrowdStrike Holdings is a Strong Buy with an average price target of $177.75, representing a 23.1% upside.
 In a report issued on November 27, RBC Capital also maintained a Buy rating on the stock with a $170.00 price target.

 See today’s analyst top recommended stocks >>